In der Maur: 20th-century to 21st-century

 The Austrian In der Maurs included the nobiliary particles von (descending from) and zu (resident at) in their surname as von In der Maur auf Strehlburg und zu Freienfeld, referencing two of their principal estates, Strehlburg and Freienfeld, in South Tyrol.
 The use of nobiliary particles in the surname was maintained until the nobility was abolished in Austria in 1919 and the use of nobiliary particles in the surname became illegal in Austria.

 A restaurant in Rorschach, Zum goldenen Fass, was started by Johann Indermaur of Berneck in 1905 and is still owned and operated by the family.
-The family has owned the Maienhalde estate, a winery and vineyard in Berneck, for four generations.
+The family has owned the Maienhalde, a winery and vineyard in Berneck, for four generations.
 The In der Maurs owned a furniture manufacturing company and warehouse in Goldach for 105 years.
 In 2000 the family sold a kitchen business to Ruedi Kälin, Claude Strickler and Rolf Kurath, who incorporated it into the company ASTOR Küchen AG in Einsiedeln.

 In 1903, Percival Indermauer, a twenty-seven year old mail clerk from Washington, D.C., was injured during the Wreck of the Old 97 in Danville, Virginia, United States.

 In 2018, Katharina In Der Maur was presented as a debutante at the Vienna Opera Ball.

 Winemaker and clergyman Felix Indermaur is the Night Watchman of Berneck, authorized by the European Night Watchman and Watchman Guild.